-[1] Wood or steel studs, [2] SM-BT, [3] Cement board, [4] Mortar setting bed\, [5] NTSV \Mortars that meet the requirements of ANSI A118.4 or ANSI A118.15 Fig 1.
+[1] Wood or steel studs, [2] SM-BT, [3] Cement board, [4] Mortar setting bed, [5] TerraCraft $^{\circ}$ Mortars that meet the requirements of ANSI A118.4 or ANSI A118.15 Fig 1.
 Wood or Steel Stud Wall Exterior & Interior surface preparation: Interior applications are prepared the same as below, except no clearances or weep screeds are required.
-1. SHEATHING MEMBRANE - BREATHER TYPE (SM-BT) Install code approved sheathing membrane - breather type (SM-BT) using galvanized fasteners (staples) onto sheathing.
-Overlap horizontal joints a minimum of 2" and vertical joints a minimum of 6".
+1. SHEATHING MEMBRANE - BREATHER TYPE (SM-BT) Install code approved Sheathing Membrane - Breather Type (SM-BT) using corrosion resistant fasteners (staples) onto sheathing.
+Refer to SM-BT manufacturer's instructions for specifics, but at a minimum overlap horizontal joints a minimum of 2" and vertical joints a minimum of 6".
+Inside and outside corners must be overlapped a minimum of 16 inches past the corner in both directions.
 Sheathing membrane should be integrated with all flashing accessories, doors, windows, penetrations, and cladding transitions.
-A sheathing membrane is required on both interior and exterior applications.
 Note: Some regional building codes may require 2 layers of SM-BT.
-Be sure to check with local building codes in your area.
-2. ATTACH METAL LATH Install 2.5 lb. or 3.4 lb. galvanized metal lath meeting the requirements ASTM C847 over the Sheathing Membrane.
+Be sure to check 2.
+ATTACH LATH Install over the Sheathing Membrane.
 Installation should be in accordance with IBC Sections 2510.3 (ASTM C 1063) and 2511.1.1.
 Install lath overlapping a minimum of 1" on both horizontal & vertical joints adjoining at corners or intersections.
-Overlap outside and inside corners a minimum of 6".
+Overlap outside and inside corners a minimum of 12".
 Do not butt at joints.
-Install lath with cups facing up (smooth when felt from bottom up, rough when felt top down.)
+While recommendations vary, existing codes and standards do not stipulate the orientation of the lath "cups" (keys) once installed.
 Tip - To assist in keeping the sheets of lath flat and avoid bulges, fasten lath sheets from the center of each sheet and work outward.
-Fasteners for Attaching Lath - Attach lath using galvanized fasteners conforming to ASTM C 1063 placed 6" on center vertically and 16" on center horizontally.
-Fasteners should penetrate wood studs a minimum of 1" or 3/8" into metal studs or panels.
+Fasteners for Attaching Lath - Attach lath using corrosion resistant fasteners conforming to ASTM C 1063 placed 7" on center vertically and 16" on center horizontally.
+Fasteners should penetrate wood studs a minimum of 3/4" or 3/8" into metal studs or panels.
 Lath should be furred out 1/4" (6.4 mm) from the framing members or solid substrates.
 For Masonry Walls fasten with concrete screws or powder actuated fasteners (or cap fasteners), with heads or washers large enough to not pull through lath.
 3. CLEARANCES On exterior walls, stone veneer should be held a minimum of 4" above finished grade or 2" above pavement.
 This can be reduced to 1/2" if the paved surface is a walking surface supported by the same foundation supporting the wall.
-4. WEEP SCREED In some areas local building codes may require the installation of a weep screed at the base of the wall or foundation on exterior applications.
-If required, weep screeds and other base flashings should have the same clearances as detailed in 3.
-Clearances (mentioned above).
-Fig 2a & 2b.
-Rainscreen Wall Assembly Some applications of NTSV may require a Rainscreen Wall Assembly.
+Fig 2A. & 2B.
+Rainscreen Wall Assembly Some applications of TerraCraft® may require a Rainscreen Wall Assembly.
 RAINSCREEN REQUIREMENTS Rainscreen design and assembly options often vary by project and specific applications within the project (such as window openings).
 Installations may require engineered design criteria, materials and assemblies, or regional specific applications.
 Be sure to select the options that are right for your specific application.
 Materials and installation methods should conform to local building codes, Architectural/Engineering specifications and details, and product Manufacturer's Installation Instructions.
-For additional information on Rainscreen requirements refer to The National Building Code of Canada - Protection of Cladding from Moisture 9.27.2.4 through 9.27.3.4.
-CSI - All Things Stone has assembled a collection of suggested Rainscreen details complete with engineered details covering a wide variety of Rainscreen applications for NTSV.
+CSI - All Things Stone has assembled a collection of suggested Rainscreen details complete with engineered details covering a wide variety of Rainscreen applications for NTSV including TerraCraft®.
 Sections in this guide include: 10mm Pressure Treated Wood Strapping, Drainage Mat, Exterior Insulated Wood Framed, Exterior Insulated Steel Framed, Interior & Exterior Steel Framed.
 To access these drawings please visit www.AllThingsStone.com.
 Fig 3.
-Concrete & Masonry Wall A) CONCRETE WALLS - NEW OR UNTREATED:
+Concrete & Masonry Wall A) CONCRETE WALLS & CMU WALLS- NEW OR UNTREATED: